getsentry/sentry-docs/src/_includes/common/filter-events.md

 <!-- Guideline: add a code sample that supports this example for the SDK your are documenting -->

-Note also that breadcrumbs can be filtered, as discussed in Understand Breadcrumbs <!-- TO DO : add link>
+Note also that breadcrumbs can be filtered, as discussed in Understand Breadcrumbs <!-- TO DO : add link-->

 **Event hints**

 When the SDK creates an event or breadcrumb for transmission, that transmission is typically created from some sort of source object.
 For instance, an error event is typically created from a log record or exception instance.
 For better customization, SDKs send these objects to certain callbacks (`before-send`, `before-breadcrumb` or the event processor system in the SDK).

-### Sampling
+#### Sampling

 If a sample rate is defined for the SDK, the SDK evaluates whether this event should be sent as a representative fraction of events.